 Useful tip: If the boat ropes smell bad after winter storage, immerse them for a couple of hours in a bucket of water with a bottle of apple wine vinegar and a splash of fabric conditioner mixed in.

 Let dry properly, and the ropes will be as good as new.

 NOTE!
 Make sure that the cleaning, polishing and protective agents you use are suitable for aluminium and the other surfaces you will treat with them.
-Follow all instructions provided by the chemical manufacturer.
+Always follow the chemical manufacturer's instructions.